#DonaldTrump Will Not Attend The Opening Of The #USEmbassy In Jerusalem

 Donald Trump will not be attending the opening of the American embassy in Jerusalem on May 14th, and neither will Vice President Mike Pence.
 Instead, Trump is sending his daughter, Ivanka Trump and her husband, White House senior advisor Jared Kushner.
 It’s not clear at this time why Donald Trump is not making the trip to Israel himself, but he fully supported the embassy move to Jerusalem as a campaign promise.

-The Washington Examiner said that Jared Kushner is representing the White House as he has had involvement in the region, working on the Israeli-Palestinian conflict, and he and his wife, Ivanka Trump happen to be Jewish (Ivanka Trump converted to Judaism before marrying Kushner.
+The Washington Examiner said that Jared Kushner is representing the White House as he has had involvement in the region, working on the Israeli-Palestinian conflict, and he and his wife, Ivanka Trump happen to be Jewish (Ivanka Trump converted to Judaism before marrying Kushner).

 They ALL talked about it…but our #POTUS is DOING IT!